mattscott2040/apache-connect/README.md

 ### Create a server from the app

-The last step is to actually use the Connect app in a server.
+The last step is to actually use the Apache Connect app in a server.
 The `.listen()` method is a convenience to start a HTTP server (and is identical to the `http.Server`'s `listen` method in the version of Node.js you are running).